codri5/news-search/README.md

 ## Description

 An application that allows users to search for New York Times news.
-This app was built with jQuery and features dynamically updated HTML and CSS.
+This app was built with jQuery and features dynamically updated HTML.

 ## Installation